warbe-maker/VBA-Component-Management/README.md

 #### The Synchronization Archive Folder
 A _Synchronization Archive Folder_ is obligatory when the _Synchronize VB-Project_ service is used.
 The service will archive a _Sync-Target-Workbook_ before it is synchronized with its corresponding _Sync-Source-Workbook_.
 When none is selected the folder will be reset to 'not configured'.
 When the configuration of the folder is terminated, i.e. no folder is selected, the folder becomes 'not configured'.
 #### Setup Auto-open for the CompMan Workbook
-Since CompMan is a mere VB-Project development aid it makes sense for developers to have it automatically opened when Excel starts.
-When CompMan is used as Add-in the Add-in will automatically be opened.
-Once Auto-open is setup the shortcut placed in the users XLSTART folder will automatically be updated once the CompMan Workbook is opened from a different location.
+Once there are Workbooks with enabled services frequently opened it may make sense to have the the [CompMan.xlsb][1] Workbook automatically opened.
+Note: Also the [CompMan Add-in](#compman-used-as-add-in) will be setup with an Auto-open.
+And just in case: When the CompMan Workbook is moved to a different location and opened, the setup Auto-open (in the users XLSTART folder) will automatically be updated.
 #### Setup/Renew Add-in
 This configuration option is only possible/visible when a valid [_Add-in Folder_](#the-add-in-folder) is configured.
 Once the Add-in is configured it will automatically be opened when Excel starts.
 #### Pause/Continue Add-in